wixplosives/stylable.io/docs/references/tag-selectors.md

 Like CSS [type selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Type_selectors), **Stylable** element `Type selectors` can match the names of elements in the DOM.

 Element type selectors are **not** scoped themselves.
 Other selectors used with an element selector can be scoped.
 For example if a [class selector](./class-selectors.md) is used with a element selector, the class is scoped and the element selector is not.
-The matching qualified name of a element selector can therefore target any element in the subtree of the component.
+The matching qualified name of an element selector can therefore target any element in the subtree of the component.

 ## Native element